 One of the keys of successful inbound marketing is that it preselects an interested audience.
 For example, a person might first come across one of your informative data-driven articles or LinkedIn posts and then decide to open up the lines of communication by sending you an InMail message or signing up to receive a whitepaper.

 But that first “hook” piece should be of the highest possible quality.
-You might have to spend money to hire professional writers or a content marketing agency to handle content creation (contact me for recommendations).
+You might have to spend money to hire professional writers or a content marketing agency to handle content creation.
 In addition, you need strong marketing management that can oversee a clear purpose for each piece of content and articulate how it fits into the overall brand message.